coders-info/LDD/README.md

 # Log-Driven Development (LDD) - [ldd.coders.info](http://ldd.coders.info)

+A world where applications and developers **work in harmony with machines** is one step closer.

+LDD is the practice of creating software based on logging application behavior in a way that is understandable to humans (human readable) and reusable by machines (machine friendly).
+By using decorators to create logs in the form of sentences that describe the intent and actions of a function using input data, and attaching data to them in JSON format to enable their use in various programming languages.

+This approach is intended to make code easier to understand without having to sift through complex log parsers and extensive documentation that are often incomplete or outdated.
+Decorators are "active" forms of documentation because they are executed while the program is running and generate logs that immediately document the system's behavior.

+In summary, the suggestion is to create a system that:

+- Allows you to save intentions and actions performed by functions in a way that is accessible to humans and machines, which improves understanding of the system's behavior.
+- Supports the refactoring of existing code, making it more modular, and facilitates the generation of automatic tests based on log data.
+- It allows you to create autonomous and modular software that improves itself over time based on the log data obtained.

+This approach could significantly impact the software development process by reducing the need for manual documentation and facilitating both the development and maintenance of systems.
+However, implementing such a vision requires careful design of the login system so that it is actually a useful tool and not another source of disinformation or excess data.

 ## LDD Patterns

 **LDD** align closely with Test-Driven Development (TDD) and behaviour-driven development (BDD), but with a particular focus on understanding system behavior through logs, is working based on such main principles: